Parichay (film): Plot

 Rama begrudges Rai Sahab as she believes he never reached out to her father or them when they were destitute and arrived many days after her father's death, despite her father had written to him earlier.
 However, she finds out from Ravi that Rai Sahab received the letter very late, as he was away on business, and left as soon as he read it, without bothering to even carry anything with him.
 He reminds her how Rai Sahab lived with them for two days wearing the same clothes he came in, pleading with them to come and live with him.
 Rama realizes that she has misjudged her grandfather.

 A few days later, Rai Sahab returns to find the children studying with Rama and his son's framed photo hanging in their foyer.
 At first, he is upset but equally surprised to see his grandchildren studying quietly and greeting him respectfully, something that has not happened before.
 He finds out that Ravi has had to leave in his absence as he was offered a job in the city.
 However, he is extremely happy at the children's changed behavior and begins playing and laughing with them, thankful to Ravi for having 'introduced' him to his grandchildren.

 In the city Ravi misses Rama.
 He received a letter from her and wonders if he should go back and ask Rai Sahab for her hand in marriage.
-His friend Amit (Vinod Khanna in a cameo) encourages him, and he leaves to meet Rai Sahab.
+His friend Amit encourages him, and he leaves to meet Rai Sahab.
 Upon meeting him, he learns that Rai Sahab intends to marry Rama to a family friend's grandson - a wish he could not fulfill with his son.
 Dejected, Ravi leaves without meeting the kids and Rama.
 As he packs and leaves for the railway station, Rai Sahab asks Rama if she met Ravi.
 Rama is surprised.
 In a poignant moment, Rai Sahab looks at Rama's face and realizes the truth.
 He brings her to the station just as the train pulls out with Ravi standing in the doorway.
 Seeing Rama and Rai Sahab, Ravi jumps out of the moving train, and both unite.
-An ending scene invites audiences to their wedding on Monday 9 April.
+An ending scene invites audiences to their wedding.